Take Me Deeper

 So, what’s the prognosis, doctor?”
 I inquired eagerly, filled with anticipation.

-I ended up scheduling two more follow-up visits.
-During one of these, the doctor emphatically told me not to drive.
-I protested, explaining that I needed to attend a flute convention in Ohio, but he insisted that under no circumstances should I be behind the wheel.
+Undoubtedly, he was baffled by what he observed, as he replied, “Let’s wait and see.
+Go ahead and schedule a new appointment for next week.
+And under no circumstances should you drive.”
+I protested, explaining that I was supposed to attend a flute convention in Ohio, yet he insisted; under no circumstances should I be behind the wheel.
 Despite his advice, I was determined to attend, confident that God had healed my wrist.
 I arranged for another flutist to accompany me, and we shared the 18-hour road trip to Ohio and back.
-The convention was a success, but when I returned for my next appointment, I was unsure of what the doctor would decide.

 “So, what color do you want?” he asked again.

 Disappointed, I answered, “Blue.”
+He assured me that this was standard procedure.

 “Are you kidding?
 Six weeks?
 But I was just—” My words were cut short as the surgeon continued to counsel me on what I should expect next.